repicao/IH_AB_DA_FT_JAN_2024/Class_Materials/Machine_Learning/Supervised_Learning/Lab/Comparing_Models_KNN_Feature_Selection._Embedded_Methods.md

 ### Instructions

-1. fit the models  `LinearRegression`,`Lasso` and `Ridge` and compare the model performances.
+1. Fit the models  `LinearRegression`,`Lasso` and `Ridge` and compare the model performances.
-2. (Optional) Define a function that takes a list of models and trains (and tests) them so we can try a lot of them without repeating code.
+2. Define a function that takes a list of models and trains (and tests) them so we can try a lot of them without repeating code.
-3. Use feature selection techniques (P-Value, RFE) to select subset of features to train the model with(if necessary).
+3. Use feature selection techniques (P-Value, RFE) to select a subset of features to train the model with (if necessary).
-4. (optional) Refit the models with the selected features.
+4. (optional) Re-fit the models with the selected features.